-As well as having a really cool name, Yogyakarta has much to wow even the most unimpressionable traveller.
+As well as having a really cool name, Yogyakarta has much to wow even the least easily impressed traveller.
+It’s not a massive town but there is so much in the surrounding area, that it is less a question of what to see in Yogyakarta, but more a question of how much you will have time to fit in.
 Vast ancient temples and ridiculously active volcanoes surround this friendly city which lies in the heart of Java, Indonesia’s most populous island.
-It’s easy to reach with good plane, train and bus links to the rest of this vast country and nicely breaks up the popular but long journey from Jakarta onwards to Eastern Java and Bali.
+It’s easy to reach with good plane, train and bus links to the rest of this vast country and it nicely breaks up the popular but long journey from Jakarta onwards to Eastern Java and Bali.

 You can either leave at dawn or in the afternoon on organised trips or find your own way to the temples.
 The dawn trips may involve getting up ridiculously early but you’ll beat the crowds and the heat and will also see the temples at their most spectacular as the early morning mist rises.
 If you’re pushed for time it is possible to take a trip that includes both temple sites on the same day.

-Be warned there is a somewhat extortionate extra $20 US fee for foreigners at Borobudur and $18 US at Prambanan that isn’t included in any tickets you buy in Jogja.
+Be warned that (at the time of research – June 2019) there is a $25 US fee for foreigners at Borobudur and slightly less at Prambanan (combo ticket is possible with a slight reduction) that isn’t included in any tickets you buy for trips from Jogja.
 You are also likely to be asked for photos with dozens of friendly if a little bit persistent Indonesian teenagers and children!

 One of the highlights of backpacking in Indonesia is the chance to get up close and personal with some of the world’s most violent volcanoes.
 While not everyone will agree with this sentiment (in case you hadn’t heard, they can be a bit dangerous), this is simply the best place in the world to witness a bit of volcanic activity.

 There are several active volcanoes in the region but the most spectacular has to be Mount Merapi which can be viewed from the town on Kaliurang on its southern slope or Ketep, a pass that dissects the mountain and it’s near neighbour Mount Merbabu.
-Merapi erupted as recently as 2010 killing over 300 people and lava is almost constantly flowing down its slopes.
+Merapi erupted as recently as May 2018 and lava is often seen flowing down its slopes with eruptions becoming more frequent in recent years.
 It is possible to climb the mountain yourself but it’s safer to take the organised night-time trip from Jogja when the lava is most visible.

 Yogyakarta’s backpacker area is conveniently located by the main train station and is just off the city’s main boulevard, Malioboro Street.
-The going rate for a cheap room here is around Rp100,000 and most of the accommodation is located off Jalan Sastrowijayan on two gangs (sidestreets & very safe) that run off it.
+The going rate for a cheap room here is from around Rp 100,000 and most of the accommodation is located off Jalan Sastrowijayan on two main gangs (side-streets as opposed to violent criminals) that run off it.
 They are imaginatively named Gang I and Gang II.

-There are various travel agencies on Sastrowijayan that all pretty much offer the same trips at the same price.
+There are various travel agencies on Sastrowijayan that all pretty much offer the same trips at the same price and should answer any questions on what to see in Yogyakarta.
 Many of the guesthouses will also be able to hook you up with the temple/volcano trips.
 There’s also no shortage of pesky trishaw and moto-taxi drivers who congregate at the entrances to the gangs and will happily transport you anywhere around town.
 Agree a price before setting off!
 Another option is to rent a scooter which can work out cheaper than taking any of the organised trips.

 There are a few decent bars and restaurants along Sastrowijayan, some of which offer really good live music but it’s not really a place for wild partying with many travellers setting off before sunrise on trips to the surrounding areas.
 It is however a biggish city so you can head off to other areas of town if you want to extend your night beyond midnight.